BenWiederhake/scrape_clipboard/README.md

 ## Usage

 Just use it!
 No python dependencies, and it's short enough.
+Written with Python 3.5 in mind, but I'm actually running it on 3.7.
 You could probably write it yourself, but I thought it'd be nice to share the few lines.